FayGroupUCLA/FayGroupUCLA.github.io/content/contact/index.md

 ---
 Tom can be contacted by email at *tom.patrick.fay \[at\] gmail.com*.

 Enquiries about PhD, postdoc and undergrad research positions are always welcome!

+Postdoc applicants should send an email explaining your interest in the group along with your CV.

 Further information for PhD applicants can be found on the [UCLA Chemistry website](https://www.chemistry.ucla.edu/graduate/).